xianggebenben/GraphSL/paper.md

 Table: \label{tab:statistics} The statistics of eight datasets.

  Aside from methods, we also provide eight benchmark datasets to facilitate the  graph SL research, whose statistics are shown in \autoref{tab:statistics}.
- Memetracker and Digg provide Source-Diffusion pairs $(x,Y_{T})$, while other do not.
+ Memetracker and Digg provide Source-Diffusion pairs $(x,Y_{T})$, while others do not.
 All datasets are introduced as follows:

  1. Karate [@lusseau2003bottlenose].
 Karate contains the social ties among the members of a university karate club.